Why Personal Change Is So Hard (And How to Finally Break Old Patterns)

 Even a single moment of awareness can begin the process.

-Take a moment to reflect on your own life.
+Take a moment to think about your own life.

 Ask yourself: